My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald: Ma Meets Pa … Or Was It the Other Way Around? — Part 11

 The Mormon fundamentalists believe “The house of God” (i.e., the mainstream Mormon church) had gotten out of order and lost the keys to the priesthood and, thus, favor with God when they signed away plural marriage in the Manifesto of 1890.
 (For polygamy was the highest commandment their Prophet Joseph Smith had given them.)

-(We’ll continue with this topic in next weeks blog post, June 2, 2017, “My Memoirs Backstory: My Mama, Esther LeBaron Spencer: Ma Meets Pa … Or Was It the Other Way Around? — Part 12”)
+Continued in: “My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald: Ma Meets Pa … Or Was It the Other Way Around? — Part 12”